SAP-samples/wdf2025-fiori-innov-day-mcp-server/exercises/ex2.1/README.md

 ## Troubleshoot

-1. Custom section not visible.
+1. No `Edit` button on travel object page.
       Execute prompt
       ```
+      Enable draft mode for travel entity
+      ```

+2. Custom section not visible.
+Execute prompt
+      ```
       Travel notes with RichTextEditor not visible
       ```

-2. No data in custom section.
+3. No data in custom section.
 Execute prompt
       ```
       Add mock data for travel notes
       ```

-3. Travel notes is not a Rich Text Editor.
+4. Travel notes is not a Rich Text Editor.
 Execute below prompt and verify `RichTextEditorWithMetadata` code in the xml fragment
       ```
       use "RichTextEditorWithMetadata" building block for travel notes. use fiori mcp
       ```

       ![notrichtext](./images/not-rich-text.png)

-      for example
+      Verify that the Rich Text Editor building block element has been applied in the code by AI as shown below:
       ```
             <macros:RichTextEditorWithMetadata
                   id="travelNotesEditor"
                   metaPath="TravelNotes" />
-      ```

-4. No `Edit` button on travel object page.
-      Execute prompt
-      ```
-      Enable draft mode for travel entity
+            OR

+            <macros:RichTextEditor
+                  id="travelNotesEditor"
+                  value="{TravelNotes}" />
       ```